StackProviders/.github/profile/README.md

 ## 🚀 About Stack Provider

-**Stack Provider** is a full-service development agency specializing in building high-performance, scalable applications across web, desktop, and mobile platforms.
-We leverage cutting-edge JavaScript technologies to deliver robust solutions that drive business growth and exceptional user experiences.
+**Stack Provider** is a full-service development agency specializing in building high-performance, scalable applications across web, desktop, mobile, and AI platforms.
+We leverage cutting-edge technologies to deliver robust solutions that drive business growth and exceptional user experiences.

 Our team of expert developers combines technical excellence with strategic thinking to create applications that not only meet your current needs but are also built to evolve with your business.